AMBONOLA/OnlyPets/README.md

 # Project Proposal

-## OnlyPets app and how to better spend your time as an animal lover!
+## OnlyPets app, a soccial media network for your pet!

 ## OnlyPets